michalis0/ML_dataiku/Day 1/README.md

 # Day 1 Data Cleaning and Visualization

-Before you do anything in machine learning, you have to find/create a dataset, "clean" it and wrangle around with the data, and possibly visualize it so that you get a better understanding.
+A machine learning scientist will spend 80% of his/her time on data wranging: finding/creating/labelling a dataset, "cleaning" it and getting insights with the aid of visualization.
 We will deal with this part today.

 ## Table of contents
 * [Step 1 Launch Dataiku](#step-1-dataiku)